-A Phase IIa Single-arm, Open-label, Two-stage Clinical Trial to Evaluate the Safety, Pharmacokinetics, Pharmacodynamics, and Efficacy of BP1001 (a Liposomal Grb2 Antisense Oligonucleotide) in Combination with Low-dose Cytarabine (LDAC) in Patients with Previously Untreated Acute Myeloid Leukemia (AML) Who Are Ineligible for Intensive Induction Therapy
+A Phase IIa, Open-label, Clinical Trial to Evaluate the Safety, Pharmacokinetics, Pharmacodynamics, and Efficacy of BP1001 (a Liposomal Grb2 Antisense Oligonucleotide) in Combination with Decitabine in Patients with Acute Myeloid Leukemia (AML) or High Risk Myelodysplastic Syndrome (MDS) Who Are Ineligible for Intensive Induction Therapy

 Information and next steps

 For general questions about clinical trials:

 Due to our response to COVID-19, all blood donations at MD Anderson

 Blood Donor Center locations are being held by appointment only.